flare-foundation/flare-stake-tool/README.md

    git clone https://github.com/flare-foundation/p-chain-staking-code.git
    ```

-2. Run `yarn` inside the cloned repo folder.
+1. Run `yarn` inside the cloned repo folder.

-3. Run `yarn build`.
+1. Run `yarn build`.

-4. Follow the rest of this guide from the repo folder using `bin/flare-stake-tool` instead of just `flare-stake-tool`.
+1. Follow the rest of this guide from the repo folder using `bin/flare-stake-tool` instead of just `flare-stake-tool`.

+### setting up your dev environment

+open the terminal on your machine and follow the below steps

+1. install NVM (node version manager on your machine) on your machine see [here](https://collabnix.com/how-to-install-and-configure-nvm-on-mac-os/)

+1. install node version 16 on your machine `NVM install node 16`

+1. make sure NPM was installed using NPM -v. we need version ??
+(T.B.D)

 ## Set up your private key